The Kocherlball Munich 2026 at the Chinese Tower

 To mark the 30th anniversary of the Kocherlball, the Süddeutsche Zeitung conducted an interview with Mr. Pankraz von Freyberg, the man who did not invent the Kocherlball, but revived it.

-Be sure to watch the films about the ball on YouTube – then you’ll have no choice but to go anyway!
+Be sure to watch the films about the Kocherlball Munich on YouTube – then you’ll have no choice but to go anyway!

-Further information can be found on the Kocherlball website or on the Haberl Gastronomie website.
+Further information can be found on the website of Haberl Gastronomie, the organizer of the famous Kocherlball.

 Tip “Japanfest Munich in the English Garden”.
 The Japanfest Munich will also take place on the same day.